sv-user Nov. 20, 2025

 I once heared about SysV init.
 Is runit different from it?

-SysV init is traditional Unix init.
-It basically works by:
+SysV init is kind of traditional Unix init.
+Most of the cases, it works by:

 Demo in shell: